 Skylight, Tobacco Dock

 You can't beat a view of London's skyline and a perfect view of the games on a giant screen.
 Skylight at Tobacco Dock is set to be the place to watch the Euros this summer.
-Like many spots, tickets will need to be booked from the games up until 20 June.
+Like many spots, tickets will need to be booked for the games up until 20 June.

 Bounce Bar, Farringdon